yousefelassal/quote-cron/README.md

 > Be not afraid of greatness: some are born great, some achieve greatness, and some have greatness thrust upon them.

 > A fine quotation is a diamond on the finger of a man of wit, and a pebble in the hand of a fool.

+> Don't smother each other.
+No one can grow in the shade.